 5 Fun Facts About Lucille Ball

 With her bright red hair, infectious laugh, and impeccable comedic timing, Lucille Ball began clowning her way to the top of the Hollywood A-list in the early 1930s and even today, more than a quarter-century after her passing, remains one of the most indelible figures in American comedy.
-On what would have been her 105th birthday, we pulled up a few fun facts about The First Lady of Television.
+Here are some things you might not have known about The First Lady of Television.

 1. LIKE MANY ACTORS AND ARTISTS OF THE DAY, SHE HAD A COMMUNIST PAST.

 In 1953, Lucille Ball was required to give confidential testimony to the House Un-American Activities Committee (HUAC) to address the fact that she, like her mother and brother, had registered to vote as a member of the Communist Party.
 She explained to the Los Angeles Times (and countless other outlets) that she and her family had only registered as such out of love for—and at the urging of—Ball’s grandfather, who was a passionate socialist.
 She swore she never actually intended to vote with the party.